Free Play Groups

 To apply for Head Start (3-4 year olds) or Early Head Start (prenatal-2) in Yamhill County, call (503) 472-2000 or email firstname.lastname@example.org.
 For more information, check out their website.

-To find a local food back, go to 211info.org.
-Enter your location and click ‘I need food’ in the menu on the left.
+To find a local food bank, go to 211info.org.

 Yamhill County Resource Guide